scorchinbeans/Python-ircbots/README.md

 # Python-ircbots

+No liability or culpability
+for any specific or relative
+intent, purpose or use case
+may be alleged, express or
+implied.

+No political liability, or
-No liability or culpability for any specific or relative intent, purpose or use case may be alleged, express or implied.
+culpability for any specific
+or relative use case may be
+alleged, express, or implied.

 Im sorry this is the first shit i ever open sourced except that one irc wolbot thing.
 I guess that was partly from another account owned by cslash at newgrounds.com.